mmahmoodictbd/unloadbrain/_posts/2020-01-29-run-deconz-on-kubernates.md

 excerpt: |
     Running deCONZ application for ConBee II gateway on can be a challenge.
 Check out how I did it.
 categories: [tech]
-tags: [iot, deconz, zigbee-gateway, kubernetes]
+tags: [iot, deconz, zigbee-gateway, kubernetes, home-automation]
 ---

 The deCONZ application is a tool to configure, control and monitor Zigbee networks with the ConBee II.
 I have couple